-TEMPLATE LETTER TO PARENTS/CARERS

-THIS LETTER CONTAINS IMPORTANT INFORMATION FOR ALL PARENTS AND CARERS.

-WHILE SCHOOLS CAN DELETE INFORMATION RELATED TO YEAR LEVELS THAT MAY NOT BE IMMEDIATELY RELEVANT TO YOUR COMMUNITIES, AND CAN OF COURSE INCLUDE INTRODUCTORY AND CLOSING REMARKS THAT REFLECT YOUR OWN RELATIONSHIPS WITH YOUR COMMUNITIES, FOR CONSISTENCY PLEASE ENSURE THAT NO CHANGES ARE MADE TO THE ESSENTIAL INFORMATION CONTAINED IN THIS TEMPLATE.

 Dear parents and carers,

 Thank you for all your support during these past few weeks of remote and flexible learning.

 Following advice from the Chief Health Officer, the Victorian Government has advised that schools can begin a phased return to on-site schooling.